fatyogi/epever-upower-tracer/README.md

 Additional scripts
 ------------------
+* `getTracerSettings.py` queries settings of the Tracer AN and displays all current voltages
-`setTracerSettings.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries.
+* `setTracerSettings.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries.

-Current settings are for 24V LiFePO4 (300Ah), however the script can be easily changed to set values for 12V and also other types of batteries.
+Current settings in the script are for 24V LiFePO4 (300Ah), however the script can be easily changed to set values for 12V and also other types of batteries.
 There is a pre-filled array for LiFePO4 and a Lead-Acid flooded battery in the script.
 See the comments on how to choose it.

 See [Battery voltage settings](epsolars-docs/LiFePO4-Settings.xlsx) in this repository For example,

 	`up.setBatterySettings(batteryLiFePO4, 300, 12)`

 will set your battery to 300Ah, 12V LiFePO4

-`ivctl.py` may be used to switch the inverter off/on for the night
+* `ivctl.py` may be used to switch the UPower's internal inverter off/on for the night

 Tracer with Eastron SDM230
 --------------------------

 # SDM230 support

-[Eastron SDM230](https://www.eastroneurope.com/images/uploads/products/manuals/SDM230_Sereis_Manual.pdf) is a simple meter that measure AC if you have an external inverter. **sdm230/** directory contains scripts to query the device.
+[Eastron SDM230](https://www.eastroneurope.com/images/uploads/products/manuals/SDM230_Sereis_Manual.pdf) is a simple meter that measure AC if you have an external inverter.
+The [sdm239/](sdm230/) directory contains scripts to query the device.

-**logsdmtracer** - is the script that queries both Epever Tracer and the SDM 230
+`logsdmtracer` - is the script that queries both Epever Tracer and the SDM 230 and records into InfluxDB It adds the Inverter values such as IVvolt, IVwatt and IVison (=1 if the meter is on) into the same `solar` measurement.